jamesdiffeycoding/jamesdiffeycoding/README.md

-**Hi, I’m James 👋**
+**Hi, I’m James 👋** I'm currently looking for work in early 2024.

-I love coding in JavaScript and also broaden my knowledge by trying other languages and frameworks (e.g. Python, Ruby on Rails).
+I love coding. (full stop!)

 In the workplace, I value quick and regular user feedback and Agile work practices.

-Aside from that, I have a particular passion for the wellbeing of those poorly served by society.
+I have most experience with JS, Next JS and React, and have recently made projects in Python, Django, Flask, and Ruby.
 I am keen to become the best developer and teamplayer I can be.
 If you'd be up for a chat to share your experience, please drop me a line on email @jamesdiffeycoding@outlook.com or reach out on [LinkedIn](https://www.linkedin.com/in/jamesdiffey/)📫

+Aside from that, I have a particular passion for the environment and the wellbeing of those poorly served by society.

 Below you will find an overview of some of my recent projects.
-I'm currently looking for work in early 2024.